openebs-archive/openebs-docs/docs/configurepools.md

 **Step1:**

-Create a YAML file called `cstor-pool1-config.yaml` with the following content
+Create a YAML file called `cstor-pool1-config.yaml` with the following content.
+In the following YAML, `PoolResourceRequests` value is limted to `1Gi` and `PoolResourceLimits` value is set to `2Gi`.
+These values can be changed as per the Node configuration.

 ```
 #Use the following YAMLs to create a cStor Storage Pool.